JMRMEDEV/frontend-course/lesson-3/README.md

 ```

 As you can see, we just used the word 'let' for letting **JavaScript** know that we are declaring a variable, instead of using **types**.

+**Notice the important idea here:** all three programs do **the exact same thing**, go through the characters of "Hello world!" and print them one by one.
+Only the *spelling* of the language changes: C forces us to declare types (`int`, `char`), while Python and JavaScript let us skip them.
+The **logic and the ideas** (a variable holding text, a loop that walks through each character, printing each one) are the same everywhere.
+That is the real skill you are building: once you can *think* through a problem as steps, you can express those steps in almost any programming language, only the syntax changes.

 At first sight, might seem like **JavaScript** is easier, since we do not have to define **types** for our code and at some point, it is **true**.
 Let's see the following example: